tarekabou-chanab/preside-ext-calendar-view/README.md

 * [getAdditionalQueryStringForBuildAjaxListingLink](https://docs.preside.org/devguides/datamanager/customization/getAdditionalQueryStringForBuildAjaxListingLink.html)
 * [postFetchRecordsForGridListing](https://docs.preside.org/devguides/datamanager/customization/postFetchRecordsForGridListing.html)

+### Public view

+Customisation of the following functions has to be in the handler as defined in the object's `@calendarPublicHandler`:

+* `getAdditionalFiltersForAjaxCalendarPublicView`: required function for  filtering records, if custom form filter is defined for `publicFormFilter`
+* `processRecordsForCalendar`: same usage as admin view
+* `addCalendarEventFields`: same usage as admin view

 All [Full Calendar](https://fullcalendar.io/) configuration options can be passed in as dynamic values to the calendar initialisation. e.g. adding the month, agendaWeek and agendaDay views on the left side.